2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 16. Discover the unique Romanian architecture at Stavropoleos Church

-Stavropoleos Church is built in the unique Romanian architectural style known as Brancovenesc or Wallachian Renaissance and is one of the historic sites of Bucharest.
+Stavropoleos Monastery Church is built in the unique Romanian architectural style known as Brancovenesc or Wallachian Renaissance and is one of the historic sites of Bucharest.

 It has special features like covered balconies with columns carved in flower designs, detailed door and window frames, and the use of columns inside.
 Go inside - just remember to be respectful!